Non-relativistic and Carrollian limits of Jackiw-Teitelboim gravity: Carrollian Jackiw-Teitelboim gravity

 From the zweibein we can read the metric expansion \be g_{\mu \nu} = \frac{1}{\varepsilon^2} \, {\overset{(2)} g}_{\mu \nu} + {\overset{(0)} g}_{\mu \nu} \,, \ee where \be {\overset{(2)}g}_{\mu \nu} =e_\mu \, e_\nu \,, .8truecm {\overset{(0)}g}_{\mu \nu} = -\tau_\mu \tau_\nu + e_{(\mu} \, m_{\nu )}\,. \ee Using the expression of the inverse zweibein \eqref{veilbeincaroll2}, we find the following form of the inverse metric \be \bal g^{\mu \nu} &= -\tau^\mu \tau^\nu+ \varepsilon^2 \left(h^{\mu \nu} + \tau^{(\mu} e^{\nu)} \tau^\sigma m_\sigma\right) -\varepsilon^4 \left( h^{\mu \nu} e^\sigma m_\sigma + \frac{1}{4} h^{\mu \nu} \tau^\sigma \tau^\rho m_\sigma m_\rho \right)\,. \eal \ee This has the general form \be g^{\mu \nu} = {\overset{(0)} g}{}^{\mu \nu}+ \varepsilon^2 \, {\overset{(-2)} g}{}^{\mu \nu} + \mathcal{O}\left( \varepsilon^4 \right)\,, \\ \ee where the components read \be {\overset{(0)}g}{}^{\mu \nu} = -\tau^\mu \tau^\nu .8truecm {\overset{(-2)}g}{}^{\mu \nu} =h^{\mu \nu} + \tau^{(\mu} e^{\nu)} \tau^\sigma m_\sigma \,, \ee with the inverse degenerate spatial metric defined as $h^{\mu \nu} =e^\mu e^\nu.$

-Notice that \eqref{Carrolltransgmunu} and \eqref{Carrolltransgmunuinv} have the same form than the NR expansion given in the expression \eqref{transgmunu}.
+Note that \eqref{Carrolltransgmunu} and \eqref{Carrolltransgmunuinv} have the same form than the NR expansion given in the expression \eqref{transgmunu}.
 However, in this case, the expansion parameter is defined as $\varepsilon =c $.
-So, we will understand as Carrollian contraction the limit $\varepsilon \rightarrow 0$, which corresponds to the ultra-relativistic limit.
+Therefore, we will understand as Carrollian contraction the limit $\varepsilon \rightarrow 0$, which corresponds to the ultra-relativistic limit.
 With this consideration, the relations \eqref{conditionsgmunu}-\eqref{connections} also hold in this case.

-The expansion \eqref{Gammaexpansion} of the Carrollian affine connection can be obtained from the NR one \eqref{gammasfromveilbeingpostulate} by interchanging the gauge fields $\tau$ and $e$.